Member | Established: 1961 | Member since 1977

 To carry out its mandated I&D functions, the WPK maintains a Disciplinary Oversight Department which encompasses the following areas: revocation proceedings; financial statement reviews; and disciplinary proceedings.
 Further details of the Disciplinary Oversight is outlined on the WPK’s website and within the WPO.

-The WPK publishes an annual report on disciplinary oversight cases and sanctions by both the WPK and the AOB (in German) dating back to 2001.
-Court decisions on professional matters as well as further issues of interest relating to disciplinary oversight, such as sanctions imposed, are made available for general information in the WPK Magazine and the WPK or AOB website although no personal information of individuals may be published.
+The WPK publishes an annual report on its disciplinary oversight cases and sanctions (in German) dating back to 2001.
+Court decisions on professional matters as well as further issues of interest relating to disciplinary oversight, such as sanctions imposed, are made available for general information in the WPK Magazine and the WPK website although no personal information of individuals may be published.

-With the implementation of the EU Audit Reform in June 2016, WPK’s I&D procedures have been enhanced to further link unsatisfactory quality assurance reviews with the I&D system and disciplinary proceedings may now be initiated based on the inspection findings.
-The institute states that it will organize annual seminars to update members on important changes to the disciplinary procedures.
+With the implementation of the EU Audit Reform in June 2016, WPK’s I&D procedures have been enhanced to further link unsatisfactory quality assurance reviews with the I&D system and disciplinary proceedings may now be initiated based on the findings of quality assurance reviews.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.